Using Dundas BI recommendations

 Based on the measures and hierarchies you place on the metric set, Dundas BI will recommend certain data visualizations.
 You can find these under the Recommended section of the Re-Visualize toolbar option, or at the top of the Re-Visualize context menu.

-As part of the recommendations, Dundas BI offers a few specialized pre-configured versions of regular visualizations:
+As part of the recommendations, Dundas BI offers specialized, pre-configured versions of regular visualizations that may incorporate formulas and other analysis:

 - Point Chart – When Point Chart is recommended, you would use it the same way you would use a bar chart, except that the numeric axis may automatically start above zero, shrinking the range of values displayed along the axis and making it easier to see small differences between the values.
 When you use a bar chart, the numeric axis should always include zero because each bar starts from zero and it would be misleading otherwise.